-Netflix's The Keepers is the kind of show that will stick with you long after you've finished watching.
-It recounts a case five decades in the making, beginning with the murder of Sister Cathy Cesnik in 1969, then broadening to the alleged sexual abuse that surrounded it.
-At the center of the docuseries is Father Joseph Maskell, the chaplain of Baltimore's Archbishop Keough — an all-girls Catholic high school where Cesnik had worked.
-And, as The Keepers digs deeper into Cesnik's story, viewers will undoubtedly be wondering if Father Joseph Maskell is still alive.
+Netflix's The Keepers examines a case five decades in the making, beginning with the murder of Sister Cathy Cesnik in 1969 then broadening to examine the alleged sexual abuse that may have led to her death.
+At the center of the docuseries is Father Joseph Maskell, the chaplain of Baltimore's Archbishop Keough — an all-girls Catholic high school where Cesnik worked.

 Since the 1990s, when the Archdiocese of Baltimore first learned of an allegation of child sexual abuse against Maskell, and on numerous occasions since, the Archdiocese has publicly acknowledged and apologized for the horrific abuse committed by him.
 The Archdiocese reported the allegations to civil authorities in the 1990s and cooperated fully in any investigation, removed Father Maskell’s faculties to function as a priest, apologized to victims and offered them counseling assistance, sought additional victims, and provided direct financial assistance to 16 individuals abused by Maskell.